Samuel Fraunces

 Sam Fraunces, c.
 1900 engraving, based on an undated ink sketch attributed to John Trumbull.
 The ink sketch is privately owned.

 Samuel Fraunces (1722/23 – October 10, 1795) was an American restaurateur and the owner/operator of Fraunces Tavern in New York City.
 During the Revolutionary War, he provided for prisoners held during the seven-year British occupation of New York City (1776-1783), and later claimed to have been a spy for the American side.
 At the end of the war, it was at Fraunces Tavern that General George Washington said farewell to his officers.
 Fraunces later served as steward of Washington's presidential households in New York City (1789–1790) and Philadelphia (1791–1794).

 Since the mid-19th century, there has been a dispute over Fraunces's racial identity.
-Some 19th- and 20th-century sources described Fraunces as "a negro man" (1838), "swarthy" (1878), "mulatto" (1916), "Negro" (1916), "coloured" (1930), "fastidious old Negro" (1934), and "Haitian Negro" (1962), but these date from at least several decades after his death.
+Some 19th- and 20th-century sources described Fraunces as "a negro man" (1838), "swarthy" (1878), "mulatto" (1916), "Negro" (1916), "coloured" (1930), "fastidious old Negro" (1934), and "Haitian Negro" (1962), but even the earliest of these date from several decades after his death.
 According to his 1983 biographer, Kym S. Rice: "During the Revolutionary era, Fraunces was commonly referred to as 'Black Sam'.
 Some have taken references such as these as an indication that Fraunces was a black man. ...[W]hat is known of his life indicates he was a white man."
 As Rice noted in her Documentary History of Fraunces Tavern (1985): "Other than the appearance of the nickname, there are no known references where Fraunces was described as a black man" during his lifetime.

 The familiar oil-on-canvas portrait, long identified as depicting Samuel Fraunces and exhibited at Fraunces Tavern since 1913, was recently discredited by new evidence.
-In 2017, German historian Arthur Kuhle recognized the sitter as the same man as the sitter in a portrait at a Dresden museum.
+In 2017, German historian Arthur Kuhle recognized the sitter as the same sitter in a portrait at a Dresden museum.
 Kuhle suspects that the unidentified man in both portraits had been a member of Prussian king Frederick the Great's royal court.